qiqi-lu/kernel-learning-deconvolution/python/README.md

 - Python implementation of conventional Richardson-Lucy Deconvolution (RLD) with different backward kernels, includeing traditional, Gaussian, Butterworth, Wiener-Butterworth (WB).

 ## File structure
-`data stes`: includes the example simulation data used to training and test methods.
+`./data`: includes the example simulation data used to training and test methods, and partial publicly accessiable fluorescence microscopic images (including BioSR, Confocal/STED volumes, LLSM volumes).
+The complete data sets are accessiable from the original repositry.

-`models`: includes the Python codes of `KLD`.
+`./models`: includes the Python codes of `KLD` (`./models/kernelnet.py`).

+`./checkpoints`: include the saved models for different data set.

-`methods`: includes the Matlab codes of `DeconvBlind` and Python codes of RLD using different backward kernsls.
+`./methods`: includes the Matlab codes of `DeconvBlind` and Python codes of RLD using different backward kernsls.

 ## Enviroment
 We run our codes on Windows 11 (optional) without GPU.
 The version of Python is 3.11.9, which must high then 3.7.